 And on a final note, make sure to keep your LinkedIn account and data secure!
 Use a strong password, change it consistently, and enable 2 Step Verification for logins on new browsers and devices.
 It will be difficult to leverage your LinkedIn account if your account gets hacked or deleted.

-I hope this article helps you get more out of your LinkedIn marketing and networking.
+I hope this article helps you get more out of your social media marketing and networking.

 Want to learn more social networking strategy?